CA-MA-VCM/VCMsCabinet/content/Dangers/Amberman.md

   - Woodsman, Hollow Man.
 ---
 ![[Amberman.png|500]]
-*The Amberman's appearance.*
+*The Amberman.*

 The Amberman, also known as "Woodsman" or "Hollow Man", is a large tree-like creature standing at about eighteen feet tall.
-It is actively hostile and ==extremely== dangerous, as it actively hunts campers for food.
+It is hostile and ==extremely== dangerous, as it actively hunts campers for food.

 ## Behaviour